-Phase I - Maximum Protection (Weeks 0 to 6):
+Phase I: Maximum Protection (Weeks 0 to 6)

-- Brace locked at 0° at all times for six weeks - Ice and modalities to reduce pain and inflammation - · Use crutches non-weight bearing for 6 weeks. - Range of Motion - " All exercises must be supervised by a physiotherapist - " Begin aggressive patella mobility - " ROM 0-90° out of brace with no posterior draw stress - " No active hamstring exercises - " Quadriceps setting, focusing on VMO - " Multi-plane straight leg raising with brace on
+- Brace locked at 0° at all times for six weeks - Brace on at all time except when supervised by a physiotherapist - · Ice and modalities to reduce pain and inflammation - · Use crutches non-weight bearing for 6 weeks. - Range of Motion - " All exercises must be supervised by a physiotherapist - " Begin aggressive patella mobility - " ROM 0- 90° out of brace with no varus stress or external rotation - " No active hamstring exercises - " Quadriceps setting, focusing on VMO - " Multi-plane straight leg raising with brace on

-Phase II - Progressive Stretching and Early Strengthening (Weeks 6 to 16):
+Phase II: Progressive Stretching and Early Strengthening (Weeks 6 to 16)

-- Continue with modalities to control inflammation - May begin to progressively increasing weight bearing IN - BRACE with set on full ROM (to be worn ATALL TIMES when weight bearing)
+- · Continue with modalities to control inflammation

-Range of Motion:
+- May begin to progressively increasing weight bearing IN

-- Full knee extension (no hyperextension) - · Knee flexion to 120°, progress as tolerated
+- BRACE with set on full ROM (to be worn AT ALL TIMES when weight bearing)

-- Continue with phase I exercise
+- Range of Motion

-- Bilateral closed kinetic chain squatting
+- " Full knee extension (no hyperextension)

-- Multi-plane open and closed kinetic chain hip strengthening
+- " Knee flexion to 120°, progress as tolerated

-- · Step-up progression
+- Exercises

-- Stationary biking
+- " Continue with phase I exercise

-- · Pool program; focus on ROM
+- " Bilateral closed kinetic chain squatting

-- Proprioception drills
+- " Multi-plane open and closed kinetic chain hip strengthening

-Range of Motion:
+- " Step-up progression

-· Full knee flexion and extension
+- " Stationary biking

-- · Advance strengthening program progressing to unilateral as tolerated - Increase intensity of stationary bike program, may add treadmill walking - Advance intensity of pool program; focus on strengthening.
+- " Pool program; focus on ROM

-Phase III - Advanced Strengthening and Proprioception Phase (Weeks 16 to 20):
+- " Proprioception drills

-Range of Motion:
+- Range of Motion - " Full knee flexion and extension - Exercises - " Advance strengthening program progressing to unilateral as tolerated - " Increase intensity of stationary bike program, may add treadmill walking - " Advance intensity of pool program; focus on strengthening.

-Full knee flexion and extension with terminal stretch
+Phase III: Advanced Strengthening and Proprioception Phase (Weeks 16 to 20)

-- Advance cardiovascular program; no running - Increase intensity of closed kinetic chain exercises - Advance proprioception drills - Initiate gym strengthening progressing from bilateral to unilateral as tolerated - Leg press, squats, partial lunges, hamstring curls, ab/ adduction, calf raises - Increase intensity of bike and walking program, may add elliptical trainer - May begin a pool running program
+- Range of Motion - " Full knee flexion and extension with terminal stretch - - " Advance cardiovascular program; no running - " Increase intensity of closed kinetic chain exercises - " Advance proprioception drills - " Initiate gym strengthening progressing from bilateral to unilateral as tolerated - Leg press, squats, partial lunges, hamstring curls, ab/ adduction, calf raises - " Increase intensity of bike and walking program, may add elliptical trainer - May begin a pool running program

-Phase IV - Advance Strengthening and Plyometric Drill Phase (Weeks 20 to 24):
+Phase IV: Advanced Strengthening and Plyometric Drill Phase (Weeks 20 to 24)